Blog-Reference and Blog-Reference on Aug 22 adapted to context and Blog-Reference on Sep 17

 Logical consistency is methodologically secured by the axiomatic-deductive method.
 This method presupposes firm ground to start with or, as Aristotle put it: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”

 The fact of the matter is that BOTH orthodox microfoundations and heterodox macrofoundations are false.
-Because of this, traditional Heterodoxy is not an acceptable replacement of Orthodoxy.
-The current state of economics is: Walrasianism, Keynesianism, Marxianism, Austrianism is materially/formally inconsistent.
+Because of this, traditional Heterodoxy is not an acceptable replacement for Orthodoxy.
+The current state of economics is this: Walrasianism, Keynesianism, Marxianism, Austrianism is materially/formally inconsistent.
 Economics is a failed science.
-This calls for a paradigm shift.
+This calls for a Paradigm Shift.